 President’s Scholarships are awarded to students who have shown exemplary academic skills, and is SMU's most prestigious merit-based scholarship.
 The award is full tuition and fees plus study abroad.
 Students who live on campus also receive a scholarship for room and board.
 For consideration, students must have exceptional achievement on the SAT or ACT and in their high school curriculum.

 The Nancy Ann and Ray L. Hunt Leadership Scholars Program

-The Provost Scholarshp, SMU Distinguished Scholarship, Second Century Scholarship and the University Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+The Provost Scholarship, SMU Distinguished Scholarship, Second Century Scholarship and the University Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
 Students selected as a Provost, SMU Distinguished, Second Century or University Scholar are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

 Learn more about merit-based scholarships.

 Your financial situation is unique, which is why we offer a variety of options to meet your needs.
-These include SMU-funded opportunity grants as well as state and federal sources of financial assistance, depending on financial need and residency.
+These include SMU Opportunity Awards as well as state and federal sources of financial assistance, depending on financial need and residency.